CDSoft/pp/src/pp.md

     Here, [link] is not parsed as a third parameter of \macro

+Arguments are stripped.
+Removing leading and ending spaces helps preserving line structure in the document.

 The last argument can also be enclosed between lines of tildas or backquotes (of the same length).
 This is useful for literate programming, diagrams or scripts (see examples later).
+Code block arguments are not stripped to preserve leading and ending spaces or blank lines.

 Arguments can be on separate lines but must not be separated by blank lines.